apache/allura/Allura/docs/scm_host.rst

       SVNParentPath /srv/svn
       ...

-Then Apache SVN will serve repositories for all Allura project and subprojects.
+Then Apache SVN will serve repositories for all Allura projects and subprojects.

 .. warning::